azurecitadel/azurecitadel/content/hci/ignite.md

 ---
-title: "Updates from Microsot Ignite 2022"
+title: "Updates from Microsoft Ignite 2022"
 description: "Set of links to the new Azure Stack HCI updates announced at Ignite."
 layout: single
 draft: false